 About Phoenician Almuñécar

-The aristocratic cemetery of Cerro San Cristobal in Almuñécar consists of 20 graves containing treasures like the Apophis Vase and other pieces from the Egyptian royal collection.
-‘Laurita’ is the oldest Phoenician necropolis so far discovered in the West, with the tombs dating to around 850-770 BC.
+The aristocratic cemetery of Cerro San Cristóbal in Almuñécar consists of 20 graves containing legendary treasures like the Apophis Vase and other pieces from the Egyptian royal collection.
+Christened "Laurita" by its excavator, this is the oldest Phoenician necropolis so far discovered in the West, with the tombs dating to 850–770 BC.

-Sexi’s prominence rose in Roman times, and today’s Almuñécar is a flourishing coastal resort town with a monument on the seafront paying tribute to its Phoenician past.
+Sexi’s prominence continued to rise through Punic and Roman times.
+Today, modern Almuñécar is a flourishing coastal resort town featuring a seafront monument that pays tribute to its ancient Phoenician past.

-Despite its lack of raw materials and a mountain range separating it from the interior, Sexi was located at the mouth of two rivers to the east and west, with an abundance of fertile agricultural land and a favourable climate for growing crops like wheat, olives and grapes.
+Despite a lack of raw materials and a mountain range separating it from the interior, Sexi sat in a highly strategic position.
+The settlement was flanked by river mouths to the east and west, offering an abundance of fertile agricultural land and a favourable climate for growing staple crops like wheat, olives, and grapes.

-Excavations show that the centre of the Phoenician settlement was exactly where Almuñécar’s castle and the Cave of the Seven Palaces museum now stand, on a promontory dominating the town that may have originally been a small island jutting out to sea.
+Excavations show that the centre of the Phoenician settlement was located exactly where Almuñécar’s castle and the Cave of the Seven Palaces museum now stand.
+This promontory, which dominates the modern town, may have originally been a small island jutting out into the sea.

-Intriguingly, the earliest Phoenician wheel-turned ceramics were found alongside handmade indigenous pottery, suggesting that the first settlers lived peacefully within an existing local community, which they soon came to dominate and establish as the town of Sexi.
+Intriguingly, the earliest Phoenician wheel-made ceramics were found alongside handmade indigenous pottery.
+This coexistence suggests that the first settlers initially lived peacefully within an existing local community, which they soon came to dominate and establish as the town of Sexi.

-The chance discovery in 1962 of the Cerro San Cristóbal necropolis containing Egyptian alabaster cremation urns from the royal collections of the pharaohs stunned Phoenician scholars around the world, suggesting that Sexi and its ruling class enjoyed close commercial relations with Egypt, a civilisation still at the height of its power.
+The chance discovery in 1962 of the Cerro San Cristóbal necropolis stunned Phoenician scholars worldwide.
+The tombs contained Egyptian alabaster cremation urns from the pharaohs' royal collections.
+Finding these jars suggests that Sexi’s ruling class enjoyed close commercial ties with Egypt, a civilization navigating its Third Intermediate Period but still wielding immense prestige.

-These were most likely diplomatic gifts from the Egyptian royal house to the Phoenician family dynasties controlling trade in Sexi (and probably its founders), proof of both their status and the settlement’s commercial importance.
+These luxury alabaster urns were likely diplomatic gifts from the Egyptian royal court to the prominent Phoenician dynasties controlling trade in Sexi.
+If so, they provide definitive proof of both the ruling class's high status and the settlement’s global commercial importance.

-These families must have been involved in the export of silver, bronze, copper, lead and tin to their homeland and Egypt, with ancient Almuñécar a key player in the system of precious metals extraction that first brought the Phoenicians to southern Spain.
+These prominent families were undoubtedly involved in exporting silver, bronze, copper, lead, and tin to both the Phoenician homeland and Egypt.
+Consequently, ancient Almuñécar became a key player in the vast metal-extraction network that first drew the Phoenicians to southern Spain.

-Apart from this, Sexi had a thriving industry producing salted fish and fermented fish sauce (later the hugely popular and expensive Roman garum).
-This is clear from the quantity of bones discovered, later depictions of tuna on Sexitan coins, and the impressive salting facilities in Almuñécar, still open to visitors and originally built by the Phoenicians.
+Beyond the metal trade, Sexi boasted a thriving industry producing salted fish and fermented fish sauce - the predecessor to the highly lucrative Roman garum.
+This economic success is evidenced by extensive fish bone deposits, later depictions of tuna on Sexitan coins, and the impressive salting facilities still visible today.
+Originally constructed by the Phoenicians, these ancient industrial vats remain open to the public in Almuñécar.

-Sexi was a major western European commercial centre involved in the production and trade in metals, ceramics, preserved foods and similar Phoenician staples by sea and river, connecting the Mediterranean to established local communities.
+Sexi operated as a major Western European commercial centre, specializing in the production and trade of metals, ceramics, and preserved foods.
+Utilizing both maritime and river networks, the settlement traded these staple Phoenician goods while connecting the Mediterranean to established indigenous communities in the interior.

-Ancient Almuñécar is central to the story of the Phoenicians in Spain due to the illuminating finds at its two necropolises, Cerro de San Cristóbal and Puente de Noy, both located roughly a kilometre away from the settlement’s urban centre and separated from it by rivers.
+Ancient Almuñécar is central to the story of the Phoenicians in Spain due to the illuminating finds at its two necropolises: Cerro San Cristóbal and Puente de Noy.
+Both burial grounds were located roughly a kilometre away from the settlement’s urban centre and separated from it by rivers.

-The Cerro de San Cristóbal necropolis was accidentally discovered in 1962 by construction workers building houses on a hill for the town’s fishermen.
-Elaborate shaft tombs up to five metres deep were uncovered containing alabaster cremation urns inscribed with Egyptian hieroglyphics and cartouches of various pharaohs.
+The Cerro San Cristóbal necropolis was accidentally discovered in 1962 by construction workers building houses on a hill for the town’s fishermen.
+Uncovered during excavation, elaborate shaft tombs up to five metres deep contained alabaster cremation urns inscribed with Egyptian hieroglyphics and pharaonic cartouches.

-Most of the Phoenician heirlooms from the Cerro de San Cristóbal necropolis would have disappeared into private hands had local doctor Laura de Prieto Moreno not decisively stepped in and alerted authorities to the discovery, an intervention that led to the necropolis being christened ‘Laurita’ in her honour.
+Most of the Phoenician heirlooms from the Cerro San Cristóbal necropolis would have disappeared into private hands had local doctor Laura de Prieto-Moreno not decisively stepped in and alerted authorities.
+Her swift intervention led to the necropolis being christened "Laurita" in her honour.

-Apart from its Egyptian alabaster urns, the opulent grave goods found in Laurita’s tombs include typically Phoenician red slip plates, mushroom-lip and trefoil (three-spouted) mouth jugs, jewellery and lamps, as well as imported Greek tableware and decorated ostrich eggs from North Africa - further evidence of Sexi’s status in international trade.
+Beyond the Egyptian alabaster urns, the opulent grave goods found in Laurita’s tombs include characteristic Phoenician red slip plates, mushroom-lip jugs, and trefoil pitchers.
+Excavators also discovered jewelry, oil lamps, imported Greek tableware, and decorated ostrich eggs from North Africa - further evidence of Sexi’s prominent role in international trade.

-The Puente de Noy cemetery mainly contains later Punic-era burials, except for two monumental Phoenician chamber tombs, similar to those at Trayamar and also dating from the seventh century BC, with the high social rank of the deceased clear from the sophisticated architecture and ostentatious carved lion sculptures guarding the family vaults.
+The Puente de Noy cemetery mainly contains later Punic-era burials, with the exception of two monumental Phoenician chamber tombs.
+Similar to those at Trayamar and dating to the seventh century BC, these vaults reflect the high social rank of the deceased through their sophisticated architecture and ostentatious carved lion sculptures guarding the family vaults.

-These two necropolises undoubtedly represent the tip of the iceberg in terms of Almuñécar’s Phoenician burials from the eighth and seventh centuries BC, and the oldest tombs are now probably covered by the urban building work that led to the original discoveries.
+These two necropolises represent only a fraction of Almuñécar’s Phoenician burials from the eighth and seventh centuries BC.
+The oldest tombs are likely lost forever, covered by the modern urban development that originally triggered their discovery.

 The Apophis Vase

-The Apophis Vase is a burial urn originally belonging to the Egyptian pharaoh Apophis I, who reigned for 40 years in the 16th century BC.
-This is confirmed by the two hieroglyphic inscriptions on the vase’s neck and rim, which makes it the oldest written document or object found on the Iberian Peninsula.
+The Apophis Vase is a luxury burial urn originally belonging to the Egyptian pharaoh Apophis I, who ruled for 40 years during the 16th century BC.
+Carved from a single block of veined gray marble, the vessel features two detailed hieroglyphic inscriptions on its neck and rim.
+These royal markings make it the oldest comprehensible written document ever discovered on the Iberian Peninsula.

-The veined gray marble vase probably arrived in Spain during the eighth century BC as a diplomatic gift from the Egyptian royal house to one of the Phoenician family dynasties which controlled trade in ancient Sexi.
-This exotic vessel would originally have contained perfumed ointment or aromatic balm, seen as pleasing to the gods and reflecting the high social status of the recipient.
+This veined grey marble vessel likely arrived in Spain during the eighth century BC as a diplomatic gift from the Egyptian royal house to one of the prominent Phoenician dynasties controlling trade in ancient Sexi.
+Originally, the exotic vessel would have contained the finest vintage wines or costly aromatics - precious commodities designed to please the gods while reflecting the immense social status of the recipient.

-Burial urns, also known as canopic jars, were sacred and valuable objects used to contain the organs of the deceased and aid their journey into the afterlife.
-The Apophis Vase is striking for the precision and symmetry of its carving, making it a unique and priceless testament to the Phoenician presence in Southern Spain nearly 3,000 years ago.
+While similar Egyptian vessels originally functioned as sacred canopic jars to hold organs, the Phoenicians repurposed this valuable object as a cremation urn to contain the ashes of their deceased.
+The Apophis Vase is striking for the precision and symmetry of its carving, standing as a unique, priceless testament to the prominent Phoenician presence in southern Spain nearly 3,000 years ago.

 Cave of the